Kirkpatrick Sale

 Kirkpatrick Sale (born June 27, 1937) is an American author who has written prolifically about political decentralism, environmentalism, luddism and technology.
-He has been described as having a "philosophy unified by decentralism" and as being "a leader of the Neo-Luddites," an "anti-globalization leftist," and "the theoretician for a new secessionist movement."
+He has been described as having a "philosophy unified by decentralism" and as being "a leader of the neo-Luddites," an "anti-globalization leftist," and "the theoretician for a new secessionist movement."

-Life and work
+Early life and education

-Sale grew up in Cayuga Heights, Ithaca, New York, and would later say of the village that he "spent most of my first twenty years there, and that has made an imprint on me—on my philosophy, social attitudes, certainly on my politics—that has lasted powerfully for the rest of my life."
+Sale grew up in Ithaca, New York, where he later said he "spent most of my first twenty years there, and that has made an imprint on me—on my philosophy, social attitudes, certainly on my politics—that has lasted powerfully for the rest of my life."
+Sale's brother, Roger Sale, was a literary critic and a professor of English at the University of Washington.

 He graduated from Cornell University, majoring in English and history, in 1958.

-He served as associate editor and editor-in-chief of the student-owned and managed newspaper, the Cornell Daily Sun.
+He served as associate editor and editor-in-chief of the student-owned and managed newspaper, The Cornell Daily Sun.
 Sale was one of the leaders of the May 23, 1958, protest against university policies forbidding male and female students fraternizing and its in loco parentis policy.
 Sale and his friend and roommate Richard Fariña, and three others, were charged by Cornell.
 The protest was described in Fariña's 1966 novel, Been Down So Long It Looks Like Up to Me.
 In 1958 he collaborated with Thomas Pynchon on an unproduced futuristic musical called Minstrel Island.

-Upon graduating in 1958, Sale married Faith Apfelbaum, who later worked as an editor with Thomas Pynchon, Kurt Vonnegut, Joseph Heller and Amy Tan.
-Faith died in 1999.
-Sale subsequently married his long-time partner Shirley Branchini in a chapel in Mt.
-Pleasant, S.C. in 2019.
-Sale's brother, Roger Sale, was a noted literary critic and a professor of English at the University of Washington.
+Career

 Sale worked initially in journalism for the leftist journal New Leader, "a magazine founded in 1924 in part by socialists Norman Thomas and Eugene Debs," and The New York Times Magazine, before becoming a freelance journalist.
 He spent time in Ghana and wrote his first book about it.
 His second book, SDS, was about the radical 1960s group Students for a Democratic Society.
 The book "is still considered one of the best sources on the youth activist organization that helped define 1960s radicalism."

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.
 Subsequent books explored radical decentralism, bioregionalism, environmentalism, the Luddites and similar themes.
 He "has been a regular contributor to progressive magazines like Mother Jones and The Nation for the better part of his writing career".

-Sale has donated 16 boxes of materials—typescripts, galley proofs, correspondence, etc.—for each one of his books to the archives at Cornell University, where they are available for public inspection.
+Sale donated 16 boxes of materials—typescripts, galley proofs, correspondence, etc.—for each one of his books to the archives at Cornell University, where they are available for public inspection.

-In 2020 Sale moved to another village outside Ithaca and will be buried nearby.